- Voiced by: David Herman

 - High-Pressure Blood: Literally.
 When Dr. Kuzniak tries to draw some blood, it sprays out across the room.

 - Hilariously Abusive Childhood: Though your mileage may vary on how "hilarious" it is.
-The first and second episode revealed that Woody's father dressed him up like a woman after his mom died and that Woody's mom never loved him, which gave Woody post-traumatic stress disorder that drove him to dress up like a Nazi officer with a Kermit the Frog puppet urging him to kill himself.
+The first and second episode revealed that Woody's father dressed him up like a woman and sexually abused him after his mom died and that Woody's mom never loved him, which gave Woody post-traumatic stress disorder (then again, so did joining the Army and participating in active combat) that drove him to dress up like a Nazi officer with a Kermit the Frog puppet urging him to kill himself.
 Fortunately, the PTSD went away after he adopted Malloy.

 - A later episode showed that his mother gave him a hooker for his eighth birthday and forced him to have sex with the hooker so he doesn't "turn into a queer" and "That Brother's My Father" showed that she shoved Woody in a closet filled with birds and bees after catching him masturbating to a National Geographic magazine with African tribeswomen and had him breastfed until he was 17.